INFORMSJoC/2024.0637/README.md

 ![](./visualization/movie_numVeh300_09-10.gif)

-**This respository only contains script files while the [working repository](https://github.com/tumBAIS/ML-CO-pipeline-AMoD-control) also contains the raw data, input files, and result files.**
+**This repository only contains script files while the [working repository](https://github.com/tumBAIS/ML-CO-pipeline-AMoD-control) also contains the raw data, input files, and result files.**

 The structure of the repository is as follows: